PierreLorenzi/HyperCardPreview/StackFormat.md

 ### Open a Private Access stack

-When a stack is private access, a part of the Stack Block is encrypted (from offset 0x18 to 0x4A).
+When a stack is Private Access, a part of the [Stack Block](#stack-block) is encrypted (from offset 0x18 to 0x4A).
 To decrypt it, you must ask the user for a password (if you want to hack the encryption, see [the procedure about it](#hack-a-private-access-stack)).

 First, here are two utility functions: